sgod1/cplab/cp4ba-cr.md

 CR's with `_FC_` in their name define fully customizable CR's will all required and optional parameters.<br/>
 Other CR's define only required parameters and omit optional parameters because they will be set to default values by the cloud-pak operator.<br/>

-Ether way, these CR's are complicated and editing them directly is error prone.
+Ether way, these CR's are complicated and editing them directly is error prone.<br/>

+#### Prerequisites Script.

 To help with cloud pak CR authoring, prerequisites script prepares input for cloud-pak CR.<br/>

-Prerequsites script knows about patterns, their dependencies and compatibility.
+Prerequsites script knows about patterns, their dependencies and compatibility.<br/>

 > Refer to *pattern knowledge base* to review required, optional, and dependent components that can be installed for different patterns.